har-in-air/ESP32_AUTO_WATER/README.md

 In normal watering mode, the ESP32 is woken up from deep-sleep once a day at a scheduled time by the DS3231 RTC.
 It checks the soil moisture level and if required, turns on the water pump.

-It then optionally logs the calendar date and time, moisture sensor reading, power supply voltages and watering duration as a row of entries in a Google Docs spreadsheet document.
+It then optionally logs the calendar date and time, moisture sensor reading, power supply voltages, watering duration, RTC clock drift (compared to NTP time) as a row of entries in a Google Docs spreadsheet document.

-If Google Sheet uploading is enabled and the configured Internet Access Point is not available at the scheduled time, the data record is appended to a buffer and saved to flash.
-If the IAP is available, the queued data records are first uploaded to the spreadsheet, and then the current data record is uploaded.
-Up to 30 records (30 days) can be buffered, after which the oldest record will be over-written by the current day's data record.
+If Google Sheet uploading is enabled and the configured Internet Access Point is not available, the data record is appended to a buffer and saved to ESP32 flash memory.
+If internet access is available, any queued data records are uploaded before the current data record.
+Up to 30 records (30 days) can be buffered in ESP32 flash.
+After 30 days, the oldest record will be over-written by the current day's data record.

 <img src="docs/autowater_gs_update.png" />

 If you want to configure the watering systems, press the reset button for the ESP32 module and then press the configuration button (GPIO0) when you hear a series of short beeps.
 Keep it pressed until you hear a long confirmation tone, and then release.
 The system is now configured as a stand-alone WiFi Access Point (AP) with SSID `ESP32Timer` and password `123456789`.

 A web server running on this AP at `url : http://192.168.4.1` can then be used to configure the following :
-* Google Sheet update
+* Configure Options
   * Enable / disable uploading of data to the spreadsheet
+  * Google Sheet URL ID
+  * Google Sheet tab name
+  * Internet Access Point SSID
-  * AP SSID and password for internet access
+  * Internet Access Point password
-* Schedule
+  * Local Time Zone offset from UTC
+  * Local Daylight Savings offset
   * Daily wake-up time
   * Soil moisture threshold for watering
   * Pump on-time